 Note: not all Intel Puma chipset modems will have an Intel logo on the front of the modem package.

 Some bad modems like the NETGEAR CM700 and NETGEAR C6300 do not have Intel logos on the front of their modem packages.
-Be sure to read the Intel Puma 6 modem list below to avoid purchasing a possibly defective modem.
+Therefore, read the Intel Puma 6 modem list below to avoid purchasing a possibly defective modem.

 While Intel has issues with the Puma chipsets, Broadcom chipsets (produced by Broadcom Inc.) suffer no troubles at all.
-You can feel safe using a modem like the ARRIS SB6183 or NETGEAR CM600 as they use a Broadcom chipset.
+For example, you can feel safe using a modem like the Motorola MB7621 or NETGEAR CM600 as those devices use a Broadcom chipset.

 Intel Puma 6 Modem List – Do Not Buy These Cable Modems